veox/oobiqoo/doc/2017-11-28-brainstorm-on-token-storage-layout.md

-# Brainstorm on token memory layout
+# Brainstorm on token storage layout

 Dump from Majoolr chat on Discord: